Xetibo/ReSet-Doc/sections/introduction.typ

 here instead it would lead to unnecessary screen space being used for no reason.

 #subsection("Measurements of requirements")
-For ReSet, there are 3 different categories that will be used to weigh existing projects and potential solutions.
+For ReSet, 3 different categories will be used to weigh existing projects and potential solutions.

 - #text(size: 11pt, [*Interoperability*])\
   This is the most important aspect, as it was the main driving factor for this work.
-Interoperability for ReSet is defined as the ease of use of a particular project on various different environments.
+Interoperability for ReSet is defined as the ease of use of a particular project in different environments.
 Important to note, is that multiple factors are considered:
   - *amount of working features*
   - *amount of non-working features*\